Searching for specific resources

 How to use ebooks

-All ebooks can be read online.
-As long as a copy of the book is available, you can read the item online for as long as you require.
-Your session needs to remain active.
-If you stop interacting with the book, your session will time out and you may need to reopen the item via the library catalogue.
+All ebooks can be read online, as long as a copy is available.
+However, your session needs to remain active.
+If you stop interacting with the book, the session may time out, and you will need to search for the book again and reopen it.

-It is possible to print or download chapters of some ebooks, however DRM will determine how much printing or downloading is permitted.
-Most of the time, you will be allowed to print, save, or download one chapter of an ebook (in line with the fair dealing provisions of the Australian Copyright Act 1968) so choose carefully.
+You can print or download chapters from some ebooks, but DRM rules decide how much you are allowed to print or download.
+Most of the time, you can print, save, or download one chapter of an ebook.
+This follows the fair dealing rules in the Australian Copyright Act 1968.

 Why can’t I open an ebook?

-DRM determines the number of people who can access an ebook at any given time, depending on the number of licenses available.
-As when a physical item is checked out of the library, some ebooks cannot be opened if another person is looking at them.
+DRM controls how many people can access an ebook at the same time, based on the number of licenses available.
+Just like a physical book that is checked out, some ebooks cannot be opened if someone else is using them.

-We know which of our ebooks are likely to be in high demand and have disabled the option to download them.
-If you are trying to access an ebook which can’t be opened, or will only allow you five minutes for reading, try again later (and avoid peak times like the middle of the day).
+We know which ebooks are likely to be in high demand and have turned off the download option for those titles.
+If you try to open an ebook and it will not load, or it only gives you five minutes to read, try again later.
+Avoid peak times like the middle of the day.

 Grey literature